-- MC1 Strengthen programs that support Aboriginal people to access early intervention and prevention services. - MC4 Implement mandatory cultural safety training and assessment for all staff in alignment with the Aboriginal and Torres Strait Islander cultural safety framework, and developed and/or delivered by independent, expert, and community-controlled organisations, Kinaway or Supply Nation certified Aboriginal businesses.
+- MC1 Expand care models for rural communities through both virtual care and home based care.
+Identify and prioritise the health, wellbeing and service needs of the Aboriginal catchment population and service users - including improved patient identification, discharge planning and outpatient care. - MC4 Implement mandatory cultural safety training and assessment for all staff in alignment with the Aboriginal and Torres Strait Islander cultural safety framework, and developed and/or delivered by independent, expert, and community-controlled organisations, Kinaway or Supply Nation certified Aboriginal businesses.